The III, Bequest, Colossal Rains

 The III: Dig Your Own Grave EP

 Bequest, a trio of current members of Philly heavy rotators Dark Thoughts, Ex-Tradition, and K.O.S., to name only a few, were next.
 Singer/guitarist Danny Cox’s sweat-streaked makeup aside, Bequest naturally assert themselves as experienced purveyors of dirty ass noisy punk with every show I see them play.
 Cox’s guttural vocals sit in league with bands like Svart Parad and Disfear, while drummer Florence Lin and bassist Trey Stallings propel each song at a tempo manageable enough to dance to but still fast enough to peep the Swedish influence.
 Lin’s style, their pocket so to speak, is in between the spaces in the guitar and bass riffs.
-Top-driven and polyrhythmic music are her preferences; they both reflect and respond to what’s being played, often at the same damn time.
+Top-driven and polyrhythmic music are their preferences; they both reflect and respond to what’s being played, often at the same damn time.
 “Everything is percussion,” Cox tells me, while attempting to explain to my drunk ass that a wall of sound is sonically divided, and then paired, by each instrument’s frequencies.
 Guitar and cymbals correspond to the high frequencies of the wall, while bass corresponds with kick and snare’s lower frequencies.
 If I had the presence of mind to say so at the time, I would’ve realized that I just learned something valuable about mixing punk rock recordings.